How to get pre-approved for a mortgage

 The process is relatively painless and when you’re finished you can shop for homes with confidence.

-Don’t know the first thing about getting pre-approved and what’s needed to move forward with the process?
-Here’s everything you wanted to know about getting pre-approved.
+Don’t know the first thing about getting pre-approved and what’s needed to move forward with a home loan?
+Here’s everything you wanted to know about the process.

 How does a pre-approval differ from a pre-qualification?

 We’re so glad you asked!
 These terms are often confused, and you’ll want to make sure you understand the difference.

 A pre-qualification approximates how much you’ll be able to borrow from the bank to finance your home.
 It’s based on info you provide, such as income, that has not been verified, but it’s a good starting point for you to shop for homes you can afford with your Realtor.

 Approximates is the keyword.
 It is not a guarantee; there is a much more involved process that still needs to happen – pre-approval – to determine exactly what amount you are qualified to borrow under a specific loan program.

 A pre-approval is a full mortgage loan commitment, subject to a fully executed purchase contract and the completion of an appraisal.
 It scrutinizes every aspect of your credit worthiness and is reviewed by an underwriter.
 A pre-approval allows you to be ultra-competitive in a low-inventory market.

 That said, today’s initial pre-qualification is commonly called a pre-approval, and the more involved pre-approval is often referred to as the full loan application.
 So be sure to ask your agent which level of approval you are receiving.